Great news! The band got back together again and went out on the road. Uh, the “band of merry media,” that is.

 Along the way, we ate our fair share of authentic regional dishes — like grilled ćevapi (minced meat sausages) and tufahija (walnut-stuffed poached apples) — and sampled superlative wines — like Plavac Mali, a robust red, and Grk, a rarest-of-rare white — during a variety of delectable dining events and winery tours.

-You can virtually retrace all of my stops along the Dalmatian Riviera, from Sarajevo to Dubrovnik, by simply clicking on the story links below.
+You can virtually retrace all of my steps along the Dalmatian Riviera, from Sarajevo to Dubrovnik, by simply clicking on the story links below.
 And, don’t forget your sunscreen.

 ©The Palladian Traveler